ivankovnatsky/steamdeck-config/a3w/README.md

 # a3w - Windows 11 for Wukong

+## Disk Configuration

+Previously installed both Windows and Bazzite separately on the whole disk.
+Now splitting the 2TB disk equally between both systems to compare game performance.
+Starting with Windows installation on unallocated space.

 ## Note

 Need to download new ISO for US language.
 Had to use Safari private mode (which uses Cloudflare DNS) - my normal NextDNS doesn't work and MS blocks from downloading ISO otherwise.